Optimism toward global economic growth boosted risk appetite and drove the U.S. dollar higher.

-The U.S. dollar slipped against a basket of major currencies on renewed risk appetite.
+The U.S. dollar rose against a basket of major currencies on renewed risk appetite.

 The euro reversed earlier losses to trade sharply higher on Friday after the September jobs report widely missed expectations.